 Preschool Special Education

 We offer preschool programs for children who qualify for early learning special education.
-Classes are located at Frank Wagner Elementary and Salem Woods Elementary.
-Half day and extended day programs are offered.
+Classes are located at Frank Wagner Elementary.

-Parents who are concerned about the development of their preschool age child should contact the school district.
+Parents who are concerned about the development of their preschool age child should contact Monroe School District's Student Services Department at (360) 804-2600 for more information.

 Snohomish County Head Start

-Head Start offers free quality comprehensive programs for children birth- 5 and their families.
+Head Start offers free quality comprehensive programs for children birth to age five and their families.
 By involving parents, our programs promote school readiness.
-Children Increase their social and learnings skills when they attend Head Start and Early Head Start.
+Children Increase their social and learning skills when they attend Head Start and Early Head Start.
 Our high-quality services address the needs of children and families including:

 - Health and Nutrition